InCoM: Intent-Driven Perception and Structured Coordination for Mobile Manipulation: Introduction

-Another important yet often overlooked challenge in mobile manipulation is the allocation of perceptual information under dynamically changing viewpoints, which we refer to as the dynamic perceptual attention problem.
-Unlike single-mode settings such as tabletop manipulation or navigation, mobile manipulation involves the combination and switching of multiple operational modes, each with distinct perceptual requirements.
-For example, in a task such as \emph{move a trash bin next to the bed} shown in Fig.~\ref{fig:sketch_map}, the policy must focus on the interaction location between the gripper and the rim of the trash bin to ensure a safe and reasonable grasp, whereas during navigation toward the bed, attention should shift to freespace and obstacle boundaries to avoid collisions.
-However, most existing end-to-end mobile manipulation policies~\cite{act, dp, 3d_dp, dspv2} neglect this issue, making it difficult for the optimization process to capture the evolving perceptual demands as the task progresses.
-As a result, perceptual attention becomes dispersed during execution, which ultimately degrades task success rates.
+Another important yet often overlooked challenge is the allocation of perceptual information under dynamically changing viewpoints, which we refer to as the dynamic perceptual attention problem.
+Unlike single-mode settings such as tabletop manipulation or navigation, mobile manipulation combines and switches among multiple operational modes with distinct perceptual requirements.
+For example, in a task such as \emph{moving a trash bin next to the bed} shown in Fig.~\ref{fig:sketch_map}, the policy must focus on the interaction location between the gripper and the rim of the trash bin for safe and reasonable grasping, whereas during navigation toward the bed, attention should shift to free-space regions and obstacle boundaries to avoid collisions.
+However, most existing end-to-end policies~\cite{dspv2, act, dp, 3d_dp} neglect this issue, making it difficult for optimization to capture the evolving perceptual demands as the task progresses.
+As a result, perceptual attention becomes dispersed during execution, ultimately degrading task success rates.